 Debortoli, Davide, Ricardo Nunes, and Pierre Yared.
 "The Commitment Benefit of Consols in Government Debt Management."
-Columbia Business School, May 13, 2021.
+American Economic Review: Insights (forthcoming).

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.

 Each topic is linked to an index of publications on that topic.